Division of Research and Graduate Studies

 Doctoral students should consult with the appropriate program for policies on applying for the degree to be granted.

 University policy requires graduate students to be continuously enrolled through regular enrollment at the university every fall and spring semester until the awarding of the degree.
 If students have applied for graduation during the summer, they must maintain continuous enrollment in that term as well.
-This policy does not apply to students who have been granted an official Planned Educational Leave Request.
+This policy does not apply to students who have been granted an official Leave of Absence Request.
 Please see sections below for the appropriate method of continuous enrollment.

 Comprehensive Examination Students.
 Comprehensive examination students who have enrolled in all courses toward the degree must maintain continuous enrollment by enrolling in GS Continuation (zero units through Continuing and Global Education).
 After one semester of enrollment in GS Continuation, students must maintain enrollment thereafter by enrolling in GS 299C (zero units through regular enrollment) each semester until the awarding of the degree.
 Authorization for enrollment in both GS Continuation and GS 299C must be approved by the Division of Research and Graduate Studies.
 Permission and class numbers for GS Continuation and GS 299C must be obtained from the Division of Research and Graduate Studies Office.

 Exclusive of prerequisite coursework, a period of five years is allowed for the completion of all requirements for the graduate degree.
 This time limit is indicated for each student on the approved Petition of Advancement to Candidacy.
-A student whose program has been interrupted by military service should consult the Dean of Graduate Studies about provisions for military extensions.
+A student whose program has been interrupted by military service should consult the Dean of Research and Graduate Studies about provisions for military extensions.
 Outdated coursework will not be approved for inclusion on the Petition of Advancement to Candidacy at the time formal approval of the petition is granted.
 Once a student has been advanced to candidacy, courses completed more than five years before the date for completion of all requirements for the graduate degree cannot be used to meet total unit requirements except through validation as follows:

 Out-of-date coursework may be validated only if such work has been approved previously on the Petition of Advancement to Candidacy.
 A maximum of one-third of required degree units may be validated by such means as are recommended by the department and approved by the graduate dean.
 Coursework from other institutions may not be validated.
 Courses with grades lower than B may not be validated.